 Trip blanks are provided for each shipping container (cooler) containing volatile organic compound (VOC) vials to evaluate potential contamination of the sample bottles during shipment from the manufacturer, storage of the bottles, shipment to the laboratories, or analysis at the laboratory.
-VOCs such as toluene and acetone were detected in trip blanks in 2011.
+VOCs such as chloroform and trichloroethene were detected in trip blanks in 2012.
 These compounds are indicative of common laboratory solvents.
-The frequency of detection was 0.7 percent.
+The frequency of detection was 0.57 percent.